10-Q 1 cvm_10q.htm FORM 10-Q cvm_10q.htm

 Capital raised by the Company has been expended primarily for patent applications, research and development, administrative costs, the construction and upgrade of the Company’s manufacturing and laboratory facilities and clinical trials.
 The Company does not anticipate realizing significant revenues until entering into licensing arrangements for its technology and know-how or until it receives regulatory approval to sell its products (which could take several years).
 Thus, the Company has been dependent upon the proceeds from the sale of its securities to meet all of the Company’s liquidity and capital requirements and anticipates having to do so in the future.

+The cost of the confirmatory registration study is estimated to be about $30 million.
 The Company will be required to raise additional capital or find additional long-term financing to continue with its research efforts.
 The ability to raise capital may be dependent upon market conditions that are outside the control of the Company.
 The ability of the Company to complete the necessary clinical trials and obtain FDA approval for the sale of products to be developed on a commercial basis is uncertain.
 Ultimately, the Company must complete the development of its products, obtain the appropriate regulatory approvals and obtain sufficient revenues to support its cost structure.
 However, there can be no assurance that the Company will be able to raise sufficient capital to support its operations.
 Due to recurring losses from operations and future liquidity needs, there is substantial doubt about the Company’s ability to continue as a going concern.

 Table of Contents